Onboard Your Device

 - Sensor Settings Change: Change the settings of a sensor.

 Congratulations!
 You have successfully onboarded your edge device to the WEDA platform and retrieved telemetry data.
-Next, you can explore how to deploy AI Containers.
+Continue to the next chapter to deploy AI Containers.